Best Treatments for Melasma on Face

 3. Microneedling for Melasma

-Microneedling involves the use of tiny needles to stimulate collagen growth, and it promotes the growth of elastin, a protein that supports skin elasticity and resilience.
-The non-surgical procedure repairs the skin via the creation of microscopic channels, and it enables platelet-rich plasma and skincare products to reach the deepest layers of the skin to deliver maximum results.
+Microneedling involves the use of tiny needles to stimulate collagen growth and promote the growth of elastin, a protein that supports skin elasticity and resilience.
+The non-surgical procedure repairs the skin via the creation of microscopic channels.
+It enables platelet-rich plasma and skincare products to reach the deepest layers of the skin to deliver maximum results.

 4. Skincare Products

 For people who are searching for a melasma on face treatment, skincare products are available to treat sun-damaged skin.
 These products often contain kojic acid that exfoliates discolored skin, along with hydroquinone.